mit-vaccine/mit-vaccine.github.io/README.md

-# mit-vaccine.github.io
+# Pathfinders Website

-Source code for the vaccine.mit.edu website
+This repo has the source code for the pathfinders.mit.edu website.